Academic Projects

 @ Warwick

-Thesis and coursework projects during my undergraduate studies at the University of Warwick.
+thesis and coursework projects during my

 • Card image cap

-Timetable Scheduler (Year 2)
+Timetable Scheduler

 Artificial Intelligence coursework involving the implementation of a class timetable scheduler in Python.